rahul-verma/swayam/docs/README.md

+Swayam employs the STAR model of problem solving by Rahul Verma.
+It has the following high level components:

+Strategy: A very high level view of the problem that you want to solve and a break-down into tasks.
+This largely involves human intellect with some usage of tooling.
+Task: Each task has a pertinent expected outcome to implement the strategy.
+This is where one would want to largely automate.
+Humans-in-the-loop is still recommended especially in the review of the task outcomes.
+Action: A step/stage in the achievement of a task.
+Also, acts as a proxy layer between what the task demands and who is solving the part of the problem this step/stage demands.
+Request: A granular interaction with an entity who is supposed to solve a specific part of the problem.
+In the context of automation, this represents a problem unit/piece which can be automated with high level of confidence, with no human intervention, once the solution is implemented.

+As of now, Swayam focuses on Requests handled by an LLM.
+Other forms of AI as well as supporting systems will be explored later.

+All building blocks of STAR are only expressed as definitions, with the only exception being a Request, which for an extremely simple situation does not need to be defined.

-## Prompt
+## Request

-Done
-- A prompt can be as simple as string.
-- Can be a complex object, with provisions for response format, tool calling, image attachment.
-- Should be definable in a YAML format.

 To Do

-- Reporting for all steps.

-## Conversation
+## Action
-Done

 To Do
-- Conversation as a package
+- Action as a package
-- Prompt Loop with Generator
+- Request Loop with Generator
 - Loop with a Condition based Generator
-- Conditional Prompt
+- Conditional Request
-- Standalone Prompt: Possibly to another instance of same Model or a different one.
+- Standalone PRequestrompt: Possibly to another instance of same Model or a different one.
-- Dynamic Prompts.
-Prompts added on the fly.
+- Dynamic Requests.
+Requests added on the fly.

 ## Task